First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 Brian Lee - Goldman Sachs & Co.

 Okay, okay, great, fair enough.
 Appreciate the color.
-Second question, I guess, this is, obviously, kind of front-end centered topic.
+Second question, I guess, this is, obviously, kind of front-and-center topic.
 I'm sure there's going to be a number of questions around this.
 But can you guys speak to the Section 201 request from one of your manufacturing peers in the U.S.?
-I guess, I'd be curious to know if it's impacting your approach to booking, the remaining Series 4 capacity outlined.
+I guess, I'd be curious to know if it's impacting your approach to booking, the remaining Series 4 capacity you outlined?

-And then with respect to Series 6, and then if your current contracted bookings have any contingencies that will allow for pricing to be recalibrated?
+And then with respect to Series 6, and then if your current contracted bookings have any contingencies that would allow for pricing to be recalibrated?
 And then lastly, with respect to Series 6, how this potentially factors into your thinking around timing, investment and then just the general strategy there?
 Thank you.

 Mark R. Widmar - First Solar, Inc.

 All right, Brian, there's a lot there, so I'll try to – hopefully I got most of your questions.
 First off, as it relates to the Tier 1 case, we're obviously very aware of it.
 We're looking closely at the filing.
-Clearly, I think the spirit of the reason for the filing is rooted in the fact that there's clearly an oversupply in this industry and we believe that's really is an issue.
-And we also believe that there is a need for free and fair trade and there's also a need for enforcement around that.
-So all that I think provides a undertone or the merits of what the case relates to.
+Clearly, I think the spirit of the reason for the filing is rooted in the fact that there's clearly an oversupply in this industry, and we believe that really is an issue.
+And we also believe that there is a need for free and fair trade, and there's also a need for enforcement around that.
+So all that I think provides a undertone of the merits of what the case relates to.

 As you also know that thin-film is not included.
 It's not included in the criteria of the basis of what the case is currently structured for, which would exclude not only our production here, obviously, in the U.S., but, obviously, our production outside of the U.S., currently in Malaysia and then ultimately, into Vietnam.
 As it relates to our strategy, we're going to continue to move forward, we're going to continue to address the market, we're going to continue to provide high value to our customers in the best possible product in the marketplace, whether it's Series 4 or whether it's Series 6.

-We'll enter into our contracts, a lot of the obligations that are into those contracts, we are not structuring contracts for the most part that would enable some form of a repricing.
-But if the case were to creates some merit and if we now have, again, a different view of where the market (30:40) price is for crystalline silicon, that could inform our views a little bit around how we think about our pricing strategy for both Series 4 and Series 6, but that's clearly off into the future.
+We'll enter into our contracts, a lot of the obligations that are in those contracts, we are not structuring contracts for the most part that would enable some form of a repricing.
+But if the case were to creates some merit, and if we now have, again, a different view of where the market (30:40) price is for crystalline silicon, that could inform our views a little bit around how we think about our pricing strategy for both Series 4 and Series 6, but that's clearly off into the future.

 As it relates to our view around manufacturing capacity and where we think about Series 6, our commitments still is the priorities that we talked about before for Perrysburg, then Malaysia and then Vietnam.
 We've also highlighted though that we have flexibility in the toolset that we're currently installing in Ohio, that could allow us some optionality of increasing capacity of Series 6 in Perrysburg, and we'd look to this maybe as one factor that would inform our decision around that.

 The other would be, I'd argue that corporate tax rate would be another one that would inform our – U.S. corporate tax rate would inform our view around adding incremental capacity into our facility in Ohio.
 So there's a lot of moving pieces we're going to continue to assess and evaluate.
 And again, I think the whole fundamental issue though that we shall be focused on is, we're very happy with where we are with our launch of Series 6, that's in great position.

 This trade case or other issues that may arise from it may also inform our view of little bit around how long we continue to produce in Perrysburg.
 We've highlighted that our current view is we've optionality of maybe pulling a couple of hundred megawatts out, which really is there to facilitate the transition into Series 6 to the extent there is some traction around this case, we may continue to produce that 200 megawatt, maybe not only through 2018, but beyond 2018, if need may be.